Buddhism in Kerala: Ayurveda

-One of the most important cornerstones of the Buddhist movement was their integration of medicine into social life.
-They reached out to all corners of society through hospitals, medicine, Buddhist monasteries and chaityas.
-They imparted the power of knowledge and research to a people who had hitherto practiced only witchcraft and some wild plants.
+One of the cornerstones of the Buddhist movement was their push of medicinal practices within the region.
+They reached out to many parts of the society through hospitals, Buddhist monasteries and chaityas.
 Ashoka himself established medicinal plants in many places.
-Buddhist physicians were at the forefront of eye surgery and medicine.
 The famous Buddhist monk Bedanta Nagarjuna (and physician) came to Thiruvizha in Cherthala after studying at the center for 18 years and there he is reported to have taught medicine and cared for the sick.
-The Buddhist monks were able to play a major role in making medicine universal by imparting the knowledge of medicine to the natives.
-This is the reason why Ayurveda is more prevalent in Kerala today than in other states.
+The most valuable contribution of Bhadanta Nagarjuna is in the field of Ayurveda, through his work Rasa Vaiseshika Sutra.